named-data/NDN-CCL-API/face.rst

 :Parameters:

     - `host`
 	(optional) The host to connect to.
-If omitted, use â€œlocalhostâ€? with the default TcpTransport.
+If omitted, use "localhost" with the default TcpTransport.

     - `port`
 	(optional) The port to connect to.
 If omitted, use 6363 with the default TcpTransport.